octavaridum/Fraud-Transaction-Detection/README.md

 **1.3.1 Distribution of Gender**

-The following diagram shows the distribution of gender where F represents female while M represents male
+The following diagram shows the distribution of gender based on wheather the transaction was fradulent or not where F represents female while M represents male

 ![Gender Distribution](Image/Gender_dis.png)

 **Figure 1.** Distribution of Gender in the Dataset